Tahas13/AI-Chatbot/README.md

 ### Backend URL

-The frontend connects to `http://localhost:8000` by default.
-Update the `backendUrl` state in `app/page.tsx` to change this.
+The frontend connects to the deployed backend at `https://ai-chatbot-zugr.vercel.app/` by default.
+For local development, update the `backendUrl` in your configuration.

-## Usage
+## 🌐 Deployment

-1. **Select Provider**: Choose between OpenAI or Groq
-2. **Pick Model**: Select from available models for your provider
-3. **Configure Settings**:
-   - Toggle internet search on/off
-   - Customize the system prompt
-4. **Start Chatting**: Type your message and press Enter or click Send
-5. **Manage Chat**: Use the Clear Chat button to reset the conversation
+### Frontend Deployment (Vercel)

+The frontend is deployed on Vercel at [https://ai-chatbot-zru2.vercel.app/](https://ai-chatbot-zru2.vercel.app/)

+To deploy your own version:
+1. Fork this repository
+2. Connect to Vercel
+3. Deploy with default Next.js settings

+### Backend Deployment (Vercel)

+The FastAPI backend is deployed on Vercel at [https://ai-chatbot-zugr.vercel.app/](https://ai-chatbot-zugr.vercel.app/)

+Required environment variables for backend:
+- `OPENAI_API_KEY` - Your OpenAI API key
+- `GROQ_API_KEY` - Your Groq API key (optional)

 ## API Integration